:: BOSCH MIXERS IN STOCK ::

 Pickled Okra from our Backyard Garden

-Okra was readily available at street markets in the land of my childhood.
+Okra was readily available at street markets in the land of my childhood--Bangladesh, where my parents were missionaries.

 It is also commonly grown and eaten in the South, so Roger and I both grew up eating okra.
 We like it fried, stewed with tomatoes, in gumbo soup, and pickled.

-I’ve pickled up jars and jars of okra from our backyard bounty to enjoy all winter.
-What I love about this recipe is that you can make one jar at a time or ten—depending on how much you pick.
+I’ve pickled and preserved up jars and jars of okra from our backyard bounty to enjoy all winter.
+What I love about this recipe is that you can make one jar at a time, or ten—depending on how much you pick.

 Here is the recipe I use to pickle our okra harvest.